freemo/apex/paradigm/beacon.md

     HX variable times / on request
     HN night times

-The additions to the european standard defined by APEX includes a connectivity of "I-R" to specify stations which will port internet packets over the radio but will not gate traffic into the internet.
+The additions to the European standard defined by APEX includes a connectivity of "I-R" to specify stations which will port internet packets over the radio but will not gate traffic into the internet.
 It also adds an additional field to the end of the comment having the form C# where # specifies the rate at which packets were received since the last beacon was sent out.
 The rate is specified as average packets per minute.
 The value for # may have multiple digits and should not be prefixed with 0.
 This information is used to assist the APEX routing algorithms to automatically route packets around areas of high congestion.

 The APEX standard for the beacon comment would, therefore, be the following.